 Heritage and USQ today announced the establishment of the Heritage Bank Peter Cleary Memorial Scholarship, which will assist a second-year student from rural or remote Queensland area doing a business or commerce degree at USQ.

-Heritage will donate $100,000 to help establish the endowment fund over the next three years.
-USQ will donate $200,000 in that time, bringing the total in the endowment fund to $300,000.
+Heritage will donate $100,000 to USQ to help establish the endowment fund over the next three years.
+USQ will match this donation at the rate of 2:1 with $200,000 added to the fund, bringing the total in the Heritage Bank Peter Cleary Memorial Scholarship endowment fund to $300,000.

 That fund will finance the annual scholarship in perpetuity.
 The scholarship will be worth $2000 in its first year and increase as the size of the endowment fund grows.